-The first main hypothesis: there is a statistical relationship $(0.05 \ge \alpha)$ of the organizational justice variables for estimating administrative leaders and the career performance in the discussed colleges in Baghdad.
+The first main hypotheses: there is a relationship of statistical significance at the $(0.05 \ge \alpha)$ for the organizational justice variables for administrative leaders all together and for the level of career performance in the discussed colleges in Baghdad.

-Flowing from this first main hypothesis derived following Sub-hypotheses:
+Flowing from this the first main hypothesis the following sub-hypothesis came:

-- The first Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice and in career performance in the discussed colleges. - The second Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for interactive justice and in career performance in the discussed colleges. - The third Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice and the level of work performance in the discussed colleges. - The fourth Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice and the level of work performance in the discussed colleges. - The second main hypothesis: there is a relationship of statistical significance $(0.05 \ge \alpha)$ indicating the exercise of administrative leaders for procedural justice and the four dimensions of work performance of the workers in the discussed colleges.
+- The first Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice and in career performance in the discussed colleges. - The second Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for interactive justice and in career performance in the discussed colleges. - The third Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ a) indicating the exercise of administrative leaders for procedural justice and the level of work performance in the discussed colleges. - The fourth sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice and the level of work performance in the discussed colleges. - The second main hypothesis: there is a relationship of statistical significance $(0.05 \ge \alpha)$ indicating the exercise of administrative leaders for procedural justice and the four dimensions of work performance of the workers in the discussed colleges.

-Flowing from this first main hypothesis the following Sub-hypotheses came:
+Flowing from this the first main hypothesis the following sub-hypothesis came:

-- The first Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the state of creativity is achieved by an employee in the discussed colleges. - The second Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the state of sufficiency and full activity is achieved by an employee in the discussed colleges. - The third Sub-hypothesis: there is a relationship of statistical significance $(0.05 \ge \alpha)$ indicating the exercise of administrative leaders for procedural justice after the process of enhancing carrier performance for employees in the discussed colleges. - The fourth Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the state of completion of carrier performance is achieved for the employees in the discussed colleges.
+- The first Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the state of creativity is achieved by an employee in the discussed colleges. - The second Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the state of sufficiency and full activity is achieved by an employee in the discussed colleges. - The third Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the process of enhancing carrier performance for employees in the discussed colleges. - The fourth Sub-hypothesis: there is a relationship of statistical significance (0.05 ≥ α) indicating the exercise of administrative leaders for procedural justice after the state of completion of carrier performance is achieved for the employees in the discussed colleges.